 That's it, you're done.

-Are You Up To The Job Of Replacing A Washing Machine Door Seal?
+Are You Capable Of Replacing A Door Seal

 Now, while this makes replacing the seal seem easy and, to a large extent it is on this ISE machine as it was designed to be easy to repair, on many machines where the front panel is not removable it can be an extremely frustrating and difficult job.
 On many you are liable to become frustrated, wish you had three hands and you will get skint knuckles and cuts replacing a door seal.